The Beckman Scholars Program at 91社区 will resume for 2026-27. The will take place on Friday, January 30, from 4-5 p.m. in UUW 324.

 What Kinds of Research Can Scholars Expect?

-Accepted students can expect to gain hands-on research in their field while working with respected faculty in their department of choice.
-Projects vary from mentor to mentor, but Beckman Scholars can look forward to projects such as:
+Accepted students can expect to gain hands-on, independent research in their field while working with respected faculty in their department of choice.
+Projects vary from mentor to mentor.
+Please see the guide below for faculty and potential projects.

 What does the application require?